-Java 9 was previously delayed multiple times because of modularity controversy.
+Java 9 was previously delayed multiple times because of the modularity controversy.
 But now, since it is here, we can reveal what exactly developers have changed in this version.
-Bringing the 10 biggest features and changes you are about to see while working on Java 9.
+Presenting you the 10 biggest features and changes you are about to see while working on Java 9.

 Before starting, we would like to tell you Java 9 introduces over 150 new features and functionalities, including module system that allows programmers to scale down the Java platform for smaller devices.
 Along with enhanced performance and better security, Java 9 makes it easier to build and maintain libraries and extensive applications.

 Java 9 introduces the new module – self describing and collection of code and data.
 It has optional phase and link time in-between compile and run time, during which you can assemble and optimize module into a custom runtime image.

 There are some optional tools like jlink, java and javac, where you can define module path.
 Moreover, the new JMOD format (packaging format) can include configuration file and native code.

 Java 9 offers an efficient version string format to clearly identify minor, major, security or patch releases.

 For instance, $Minor and $Major represent the incremented integer for each minor/major update, such as bug fixes.
 Similarly, $Security represents the number of security update release and $Patch is the version number for a release.